arachne-threat-intel/tracery/CONTRIBUTING.md

-# How to contribute
+# Contribute to Arachne Digital Projects

-Please refer to the [contribution guidelines](https://github.com/arachne-threat-intel/thread/blob/main/CONTRIBUTING.md) for Arachne Digital projects.
+Thank you for wanting to contribute to one (or more!) of the Arachne Digital projects!

+Please see the Contributing Guidelines [here](https://github.com/arachne-threat-intel/community/blob/main/CONTRIBUTING.md).